CoderJoeW/dev-chatgpt-prompts/README.md

 **Prompt:**

 ```
-You are a world class software engineer.
+You are a world-class software engineer.

 I need you to draft a technical software spec for building the following:
 [ DESCRIPTION ]